 Wednesday 11am @ Loretto Community Hall, Newbigging, Musselburgh

-Friday Friends is an outreach programme for those in the community who are experiencing some degree of exclusion associated with alcohol and/or drug misuse issues and/or related mental health issues.
-It is a drop-in service at lunch time where you will meet like-minded people, group sessions and 1:1 counselling is available.
+Friday Friends is an outreach programme for those in Haddington or surrounding towns, providing support and friendship to those who are experiencing some degree of exclusion associated with alcohol and/or drug use issues and/or related mental health issues.
+People who come will find a very warm welcome and be able to enjoy a free lunch.
+Also on offer are crafts/activities, pool, Xbox; and 1:1 counselling if requested.

-Tuesday & Friday 1pm – 3pm at Nungate Community Centre, Haddington
+Tuesday 1pm – 3pm at Nungate & Haddington Community Centre, Haddington

 Lothian & Edinburgh Abstinence Programme (LEAP)